arobbins/dev-rc/README.md

 ### Issue: WordPress 500 Internal error
 Solution: Fix permissions, and add .htaccess

+### Issue: Migrabte DB Pro failing on media transfer
+Solution: As far as I can tell this only occurs when attempting a tranfer from localhost to remote.
+Pulling from another remote fixed it for me.

 # Directories
 find . -type d -exec chmod 755 {} +